 I am grateful to have a mastermind group I can use every week to perfect my own elevator pitch.

 In our group, during our first round of the circle, we each deliver our elevator pitches.
 It’s an opportunity to keep honing it each week, tinkering with it, improving it little by little, polishing it, until it becomes a gem you are happy to present to others.
 Does your mastermind group start with a round of elevator pitches?
 You each have just one minute to deliver your pitch.
 Most weeks, there is no discussion or feedback about the pitch, it’s just boom boom boom around the circle, one after another, each delivering their latest iteration, based on feedback from last week.
 Then a bit of discussion and debate about one or another of them, with goal of making each of them better and better and better.

 There are plenty of other reasons to be participating in a mastermind group, especially if you are an entrepreneur.
 But continually improving your elevator pitch should rank pretty high on the list.

 I love this!
 For the first several weeks, I stumbled through a poorly thought out jumble of descriptives about what I do.
 And then I got serious about it and wrote down an actual first draft.
 Got some feedback that week, and wrote a second draft.
 The following week I wrote a third draft.
 In my mastermind group I just simply read my elevator pitch from a notepad on my iPhone.
 It was evolving rapidly from one week to the next.
-It’s probably not done yet, but by the fourth draft I think it’s getting pretty good.
+It’s probably not done yet, but by the fifth draft I think it’s getting pretty good.
 Here is how I now introduce myself when someone asks about my work here at Oakley Studio.